V-Sekai/manuals/decisions/20231108-nier-automata-world-expansion.md

-# Proposed: "Freedom is in a future that you did not have in the past" - A Game Development Philosophy from NieR:Automata
+# Draft: "Freedom is in a future that you did not have in the past" - A Game Development Philosophy from NieR:Automata

 ## Metadata